Organizational Structure and Function

 Designated representatives of the lakes of the Eagle River Chain function in an advisory role on matters concerning treatment options, prevention options and contractors.

 The Commission does not function independently.
 Since initiating AIS management efforts in 2008, the WDNR has funded 50% of the cost, the local municipalities 25%, and the individual lake associations 25%.
+The grant awarded in 2020 is funded at 65% by the WDNR, with the remaining 35% funded by the local municipalities and ERCLA.

 The Eagle River Chain of Lakes Association (ERCLA) has supported the Commission since the Commission’s formation in 2007.
 It functions as an umbrella organization providing education to riparians on Chainwide management efforts.
 It recruits and trains volunteers to provide the required in-kind grant match for the Commission’s WDNR grants.
 Through its newsletter, ERCLA informs more than 1,700 property owners on the status of AIS management efforts and other Chainwide activities.
 ERCLA sponsored activities help the Commission secure grant funding.